wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 <properties
-   pageTitle="Configure as funções para um serviço de nuvem do Azure com o Visual Studio | Microsoft Azure" description="Saiba como instalar e configurar funções para serviços de nuvem do Azure usando o Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure the Roles for an Azure Cloud Service with Visual Studio | Microsoft Azure" description="Learn how to set up and configure roles for Azure cloud services by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"